Olympus shareholders say board must go

 Takayama, a previous board member who was promoted last month, on Tuesday blamed former Chairman Tsuyoshi Kikukawa, Vice-President Hisashi Mori and internal auditor Hideo Yamada for the cover-up, saying he would consider criminal action.

 "Takayama has been discredited based on his original response to Woodford's allegations.
-We are calling for the return of Michael Woodford as CEO," said Iain Campbell, Investment Manager at Baillie Gifford, which said it owns around 4 percent of Olympus.
+We are calling for the return of Michael Woodford as CEO," said Iain Campbell, Investment Manager at Baillie Gifford, a 0.2 percent Olympus shareholder according to Thomson Reuters data.

 Kikukawa and Mori confessed to their role in the scandal on Monday night, Takayama said.
 The internal auditor has also offered to resign.